 When facing the burdens associated with mounting medical bills and lost wages as you recover, it is important to have an experienced truck accident attorney on your side who can make sure your rights are protected.
 This is the best way to ensure you and your family stay afloat financially as you deal with this difficult time in your lives.

-The attorneys at Shaw Cowart LLP have been helping truck accident victims in the Austin, Texas area recover the compensation they deserve for nearly 30 years.
+Shaw Cowart’s accident attorneys in Austin have been helping truck accident victims in the Austin, Texas area recover the compensation they deserve for nearly 30 years.
 We’ve seen firsthand the devastation these collisions can cause to the victims and their families, and we are committed to aggressively pursuing your case in order to maximize the value of your compensation.

 You can learn about your legal rights and options by speaking with our experienced truck accident lawyers in person.
 Please call 512-499-8900 today to schedule a complimentary consultation.
 You can also fill out the form in our contact page, and our staff will help you set up your meeting!
 Our seasoned attorneys Ethan L. Shaw and John P. Cowart serve clients in the Austin, Texas area.

 - A Complex Area of Law